 Being in the first week of a new year is always a good time to check our internal GPS.
 Are we, in a substantive way, making this world a better place?
 If we really want to do that, we must join the mission to build a culture that protects all stages of life, instead of discarding the elderly and sick, or discarding “inconvenient” babies.

 Let us make a New Year’s resolution to set our compass to the true direction provided by the undying and eternal truth that Christ’s teaching and Church represent.
 Let us recommit ourselves to advocating for life at every stage.
-Sign up now for upcoming action alerts that make it easy to do so by clicking here.
+Sign up now for upcoming action alerts.

 Together we will be heard!